Don’t think you have time to start studying, think again…

 Those who prefer the more traditional approach to study may be better suited to classroom learning.
 There are many different types of classes available, from part time and evening courses, to full time lessons held during the working week.

 Many of the most popular courses can be undertaken at venues across the country.
-However, it’s always important to check which ones are offered locally to you, and this will sometimes inform your choice.
+However, it’s always important to check which ones are offered locally to you, as this will sometimes inform your choice.

 Advantages: Supportive; can ask questions face-to-face; gives you the chance to interact with other students; means you have to dedicate a set time to studying.